-2023 STOCKHOLDER PROPOSALS AND DIRECTOR NOMINATIONS
+2024 STOCKHOLDER PROPOSALS AND DIRECTOR NOMINATIONS

-For a stockholder proposal to be considered for inclusion in our Proxy Statement for the 2023 Annual Meeting of Stockholders, the Secretary must receive the written proposal at the address below no later than the close of business on December 21, 2022.
-Such proposals must meet the requirements set forth in our By-Laws.
-Such proposals also must comply with SEC regulations under Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials.
+In accordance with our By-Laws, to be considered for inclusion in our Proxy Statement for the 2024 Annual Meeting of Stockholders, stockholder proposals must be received by our Secretary at the address below no later than the close of business on December 21, 2023.
+Such proposals must meet the requirements set forth in our By-Laws and must comply with SEC regulations under Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials.

-For a stockholder proposal that is intended to be presented at an annual meeting but not presented to us for inclusion in our Proxy Statement under Rule 14a-8, in general, the stockholder must give notice to the Secretary no earlier than February 2, 2023 and no later than March 4, 2023 and meet the requirements set forth in our By-Laws.
-However, if the date of our 2023 Annual Meeting of Stockholders is held more than 30 days before or after June 2, 2023, then the stockholder's notice, in order to be considered timely, must be received by the Secretary not later than the later of the close of business on the 90th day prior to such annual meeting or the tenth day following the day on which notice of the date of the 2023 annual meeting was mailed or public disclosure of such date was made.
+For a stockholder proposal that is intended to be presented at an annual meeting but not presented to us for inclusion in our Proxy Statement under Rule 14a-8, or to nominate an individual for election at our annual meeting for 2024, in general, the stockholder's notice must be received by the Secretary no earlier than February 2, 2024 and no later than March 3, 2024 and meet the requirements set forth in our By-Laws.
+However, if the date of our 2024 Annual Meeting of Stockholders is held more than 30 days before or after June 1, 2024, then the stockholder's notice, in order to be considered timely, must be received by the Secretary no later than the later of the close of business on the 90th day prior to such annual meeting or the tenth day following the day on which notice of the date of the 2024 annual meeting was mailed or public disclosure of such date was made.

-Stockholders can suggest director candidates for consideration by writing to the attention of the General Counsel at the address below.
+Stockholders can suggest director candidates for consideration by writing to the attention of the General Counsel and Secretary at the address below.
 Stockholders should provide the candidate's name, biographical data, qualifications, and the candidate's written consent to being named as a nominee in our proxy statement and to serve as a director, if elected.
 Stockholders should also include the information that would be required to be disclosed in the solicitation of proxies for election of directors under the federal securities laws.
 The Board may require any nominee to furnish any other information, within reason, that may be needed to determine the eligibility of the candidate.
 See "Corporate Governance - Identifying and Evaluating Nominees for Directors" above.

-To nominate an individual for election at our annual meeting for 2023, the stockholder must give timely notice to the Secretary in accordance with our By-Laws, which, in general, require that the notice be received by the Secretary no earlier than February 2, 2023 and no later than March 4, 2023, unless the date of the stockholder meeting is moved more than 30 days before or after June 2, 2023, then the nomination must be received by the Secretary not later than the later of the close of business on the 90th day prior to such annual meeting or the tenth day following the day on which notice of the date of the 2023 annual meeting was mailed or public disclosure of such date was made.
+In addition to satisfying the foregoing requirements under our By-Laws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 2, 2024.
+However, if the date of our 2024 Annual Meeting of Stockholders is held more than 30 days before or after June 1, 2024, then the notice must be provided by the later of 60 calendar days prior to the date of the annual meeting or the 10th calendar day following the day on which public announcement of the date of the annual meeting is first made.

-If the number of directors to be elected at the 2023 Annual Meeting will be increased and there is no public announcement naming the nominees for the additional directorships prior to February 22, 2023, a stockholder's notice will be considered timely with respect to the nominees for the additional directorships if it is received by the Secretary not later than the close of business on the tenth day after the day on which such public announcement is first made.
+If the number of directors to be elected at the 2024 Annual Meeting will be increased and there is no public announcement naming the nominees for the additional directorships prior to February 22, 2024, a stockholder's notice will be considered timely with respect to the nominees for the additional directorships if it is received by the Secretary no later than the close of business on the tenth day after the day on which such public announcement is first made.